jadabrenon/latin102portfolio/quiz2.md

 Nessus gave Deianira a vial of blood, by which Hercules was poisoned.

-Cui.
+Cui.❌

 Vial of blood is the antecedent and it is singular and masculine.

-The latin pronoun is in the dative because the relative pronoun is the indirect object.
+The latin pronoun is in the dative because the relative pronoun is the indirect object.❌

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.